One Big Beautiful Bill Act (OBBBA)

 Changes to 2026-2027 Federal Student Loans

 In July 2025, Congress passed the One Big Beautiful Bill Act (OBBBA), which brings several updates to federal student loan policies starting July 1, 2026.
-These updates will not impact borrowing for the 2025–2026 academic year.
+These updates will not impact borrowing during the 2025–2026 academic year.

 Current Borrowers